 Thus, after earning the qualification and certification of a liable aged carer, you will have some key skills and knowledge.
 Aged care courses and services are always person-centred, which will later help you in serving the elderly with either home or community-based care.

-Though different from the disability course structure, students can enrol in any aged care courses to develop some key qualities.
+Though different from the disability course structure, students can enrol in any aged care course to develop some key qualities.
 Let’s look into such qualities.

 Develop the importance of connection